Playing Music on Twitch: What Are The Rules?

 Music has become a grey area on Twitch.
 Are you allowed to play any music like everyone seems to do?
 And if not, what music is legally allowed to be played on Twitch?

-We’ve all heard of the people who have had their stream taken down because of a DMCA copyright claim by a record label or musician, but surely that won’t happen to us too?
+We’ve all heard of the people who have had their stream taken down because of a DMCA copyright claim by a record label or musician, but surely that won’t happen to me too?

 Is it allowed?